 Do you have a missing tooth or teeth?
-If so, you’ve started searching for the cost of dental implants against other tooth replacement methods (dentures and bridges) It is important to take into consideration the longevity offered by dental implants that is not always afforded by other, more traditional methods.
+If so, you’ve started searching for the cost of dental implants against other tooth-replacement methods (dentures and bridges) It is important to take into consideration the longevity offered by dental implants that are not always afforded by other, more traditional methods.

 Jaw Bone Health

 Over time, when a tooth is missing, the jaw bone deteriorates.
 A denture or bridge may seem to function similarly to a tooth, but underneath the surface, the damage is being done to the jaw bone and ultimately to the structure of the face.
 This can result in the distortion of the shape of a person’s face, leading to additional cosmetic costs down the road.

 Dental implants are made of titanium, which integrates with the jaw bone, strengthening your jaw and stimulating bone growth.
 This preserves the natural strength and quality of the mouth, lessening problems in the future.

 Quality of Life